 Personal funding accounts provide healthcare dollars for members to use when paying for qualified medical expenses.
 The 3 types are the health savings account (HSA), the health reimbursement arrangement (HRA), and the flexible spending account (FSA).

-*HRA funds roll over at the employer's discretion.
+*HRA and FSA funds roll over annually at the employer's discretion.

-A health savings account is an employee-owned account that works in conjunction with a qualified, high-deductible health plan that allows employees to save for
+A health savings account is a member-owned account that works in conjunction with a qualified, high-deductible health plan that allows members to save for

 eligible medical expenses through tax-advantaged contributions.
 Each year, total contributions to an HSA (by the employer, the employee, or anyone else on behalf of

 the employee) may not exceed the

 annual limit set by the IRS.
 If offered by the plan administrator, funds in an HSA may also be invested by members in money market accounts,